okdonga/iifes_modules_closures/README.md

 ## Closures

-- in js, if you use the function keyword inside another function, you are creating a closure
+- In js, if we use the function keyword inside another function, we are creating a closure
-- the local variables in the inner function can remain accessible after returning from the outer function
+- The local variables in the inner function can remain accessible after returning from the outer function
-- a special kind of object that combines two things: a function, and the environment in which that function was created
+- A closure is a special kind of object that combines two things: a function, and the environment in which that function was created
-- environment consists of any local variables that were in-scope at the time that the closure was created.
+- Environment consists of any local variables that were in-scope at the time that the closure was created

 ```javascript
 function greet(name){